 It was a relief to finally meet him face to face after years of feeling sick to my stomach about following my dreams.
 My journey into the performing arts really spun his wheels.

-When I found my spiritual mojo in 1988 he upped the ante, strutting his stuff in my psyche to the point that I ran off and hid in the closet many times for fear of reprisals.
+When I found my spiritual mojo in 1988 he upped the ante, strutting his stuff in my psyche to the point that I have run off and hid in the closet many times for fear of reprisals.

 I have had physical representations of him in my real life who have played out the DSM role to perfection.
 At soul level I totally get why they showed up.
 They were playing the part of my nemesis.
 I got great joy out of defying them and doing it anyway.
 At soul level I am grateful; my human self is not in the least bit forgiving just yet.
 I am working on it.